sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/line_comp.html %}

-The vertical axis shows that the compound scores are primarily around $0.12$ with some slight variances.
-However, there are some significant deviations for the compound scores in 2016.
-The Argus-eyed reader may remember that the data set contains fewer quotations from the same period as the deviations, with only some hundreds of quotes a day.
+The vertical axis shows that the daily average compound score mostly is in the 0.15-0.21 range.
+However, there are some significant deviations for the compound scores in 2016 and some smaller deviations in other years.
+The Argus-eyed reader may remember that the data set contains fewer quotations in the corresponding periods, with only some hundreds of quotes a day.
 Therefore, it is likely that the deviations result from a lower amount of quotations, giving higher variance.

 ## _The Weekend Effect_

-Indeed, as part of everyday talk, people believe that their mood gets better on the weekend and towards the weekend. _The soon weekend-feeling_, _the friday-feeling_ and so on, people love the feeling of more autonomy, better sleep and a desired freedom from the stressful everyday life.
+Indeed, as part of everyday talk, people believe that their mood gets better towards the weekend. _The soon weekend-feeling_, _the friday-feeling_ and so on, people love the feeling of more autonomy, better sleep and a desired freedom from the stressful everyday life.
 Actually, [researchers](https://www.rochester.edu/news/show.php?id=3525) have found the mood to be better at the end of the week.
 Therefore, we became interested in whether the quotations of the media reflect this as well.

 To further understand the topic, we head off by looking at the number of media quotations each weekday: